lsthisloss/lsthisloss/README.md

 ## Hey there! 👋
 ![Visitor Count](https://profile-counter.glitch.me/lsthisloss/count.svg)
 ## About Me
-👨‍💻 My name is Oleh, I'm living in Ukraine and I'm a software engineer.
+👨‍💻 I'm living in Ukraine and I'm a software engineer.
 🔭 Currently, I’m improving my skills as a fullstack web developer.

 ## Technical Skills